Harshal-Git/Java8Practice/README.md

 Project specifications:

--> main() methods to execute the code are provided in "*Client.java" class.
+-> main() methods to execute the code are provided in "*Client.java / Demo*.java" class.

 -> Maven: Maven structure built with version-3.6.3